katie1205/Properties-Of-Numbers/README.md

 # Properties-Of-Numbers :1234: :hash:

-This repository contains python scripts all about properties of numbers!
+This repository contains python and R scripts for functions and interactive lessons/activities all about properties of numbers!
 Please note that the python scripts were completed in Python 2.7.8 and require Python 2 to run.

  ## Evens & Odds